Last Updated: December 8, 2025

 Gig Workers & 1099 Independent Contractors

-If you drive for Gig platforms like Uber, DoorDash, Instacart, or any other job as an independent contractor tolls are tax deductible as long as they are paid during business-related travel.
-However, if the tolls are automatically charged to customers (such as in rideshare apps), you cannot include them in your 1099 deduction, since you are not the one paying them.
+If you drive for Gig platforms like DoorDash or Instacart, or any other job as an independent contractor, tolls are tax-deductible as long as they are paid during business-related travel.
+However, if you are compensated for tolls (such as during passenger trips with Uber), you cannot include them in your mileage deduction.

 How to Deduct Toll Fees on Your Taxes